 A Shift In Subscription Billing Usage

-This is a shift in subscription billing usage, and companies in most industries should evaluate whether their billing system can meet the customer demand.
+This is a shift in subscription billing usage, and companies in most industries should evaluate whether their billing system can meet customer demand.
 When the subscription billing model becomes one that is frequently paused and re-activated, companies need a billing system that is both agile and sophisticated, that links pricing, billing, and access seamlessly with the back-end technology.

 Implications For Revenue Recognition

 The increase in pausing subscriptions has implications for revenue recognition because it triggers complex areas of ASC 606 / IFRS 15 revenue recognition guidance, which has five steps:

 - Identify the performance obligations in the contract

 - Determine the overall transaction price for the contract